pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 Bytes at positions @8-11 very and might be the `deltaFrames` field (JUCE uses this field to sort the events chronologically).
 The remaining twelve 0-bytes in the middle need to be somehow assigned to `noteLength`, `noteOffset`, `detune` and `noteOffVelocity`.
-I don't know anything about these fields. `noteLength` and `noteOffVelocity` seem to allow scheduling noteOff events in the future.
+I don't know anything about these fields. `noteLength` and `noteOffVelocity` seem to allow scheduling NoteOff events in the future.
 `noteOffVelocity` should not need more than 7bits (hey MIDI).

 Anyhow, here's what we have so far: